shirleyxueli41/Tufts_workshops/nfcore_rnaseq/readme.md

 ### After fetching
-We will have a samplesheet.tsv stored under the output directory of fetching.
-We will then modify the samplesheet so it will be the input of the next step which is rnaseq.
+A samplesheet.tsv will be placed in the output directory after the fetching process.
+We will then modify this samplesheet to serve as the input for the subsequent step, which is rnaseq.

 ```shell
 DIR=/cluster/tufts/xli37/test_run/nfcore/2024-02-08/